 We know that when you eat, you burn calories.
-So about 30 years ago, it was determined that if you eat more frequently, you must burn more calories overall, and thus the “grazing” method was formed and a nation of people began consuming four to six small meals per day.
-One small problem: French researchers found that there is “no evidence of improved weight loss” by eating more frequently.
-They even went one step further to show that when it comes to the number of calories you burn per day (i.e. your metabolism), it does not matter if you graze or gorge, assuming that you’re eating the total number of calories you need to lose weight.
+So about 30 years ago, one of the newest diet rules was that if you eat more frequently, you must burn more calories overall.
+Thus the "grazing" method was formed and a nation of people began consuming four to six small meals per day.
+One small problem: French researchers found that there is "no evidence of improved weight loss" by eating more frequently.
+They even went one step further to show that when it comes to the number of calories you burn per day (i.e. your metabolism), it does not matter if you graze or gorge, assuming that you're eating the total number of calories you need to lose weight.

-The fad-free truth: If you’re told to eat 2,000 calories per day, it doesn’t matter if it’s separated into five 400-calorie meals or two 1000-calorie feasts.
-(However the composition of those meals does matter.)
+The fad-free truth: If you're told to eat 2,000 calories per day, it doesn't matter if it's separated into five 400-calorie meals or two 1000-calorie feasts.
+(However, the composition of those meals does matter-that's the science of dieting.)
 What works best for your schedule should determine the number of meals you eat.
 When Canadian researchers compared eating three meals per day to six meals per day, breaking the six into three main meals and three snacks, there was no significant difference in weight loss, but those who ate three meals were more satisfied and felt less hunger.

 From Atkins to the Paleo movement, carbohydrates have been criticized more than all of the ladies on the Real Housewives shows-combined.
 Here's the real reason why carbs get such a bad reputation: Up to 50 percent of the carbohydrate intake in the typical American diet is in the form of highly processed carbs and sugar.
 So when people say carbs are bad, they're usually just talking about eating lots of sugar.
 But that's not really fair to every other food that also is labeled a carbohydrate.

-The fad-free truth: Your body needs carbohydrates.
+The fad-free truth: Ignore the outdated "carbs are evil" diet rules.
+Your body needs carbohydrates.
 If you completely remove this essential nutrient from your diet, you could experience a down-regulation of the hormones that control fat loss, making it harder to have the lean, sexy body you want.
-A good general rule: Eat more carbs on the days you’re active and fewer carbs on the days you’re sedentary.
+A good general rule: Eat more carbs on the days you're active and fewer carbs on the days you're sedentary.
 And make sure most of your carbs come from whole foods such as fruits and vegetables.

 Most miracle "fat-burning supplements" are about as effective as an hour of Prancercizing.
 But if you want to take a pill to help promote fat loss, your best bet is a vitamin that you associate with the sun.
 Researchers from Canada found that people with higher levels of vitamin D also have lower levels of body fat.
 The connection isn't a coincidence.
 Vitamin D helps you feel fuller because, according to Australian researchers, it releases more leptin, a hormone essential to weight loss.
 It also helps you store less fat by decreasing parathyroid hormone, which makes you hold on to your love handles.
 Best of all, vitamin D literally burns more fat by reducing production of the stress hormone cortisol.

 The fad-free truth: Buying supplements to help you lose weight is not the best use of your hard-earned money.
-Your foundation is a healthy diet and exercise.
-But some supplements can help fill nutritional gaps that will help your body function more efficiently.
+The most important things for weight loss are a healthy diet and exercise, but some supplements can help fill nutritional gaps that will help your body function more efficiently.
 Supplementing with 2,000 to 3,000 IU of Vitamin D3 is a smart investment for your overall health and fat-loss goals.